mxltlii/m122-lb2/readme.md

 # Modul 122 YH Finance API

 ## Description
 This Project gets Stocks Data, visualizes them in a PDF.
-That PDF gets uploaded to an FTP and will also be sent to en email.
+That PDF gets uploaded to an FTP and will also be sent as an email.

 ## Getting started
 * Create a local system variable with the variable name "m122_yh_finance_key".
 You can get the API Key Value from the [API](https://rapidapi.com/apidojo/api/yh-finance/)